Sabapathy-deepeka/data-pipeline-airflow/README.md

-# Data Pipeline Architecture with Airflow and AWS Cloud
+# Data Pipeline with Airflow and AWS Cloud

 ![airflow-data-pipeline](./airflow-data-pipeline.png)